palkan/action_policy/docs/caching.md

 **Case \#3**: discarding some keys.

-That's an alternative approach to _crafting_ cache keys.
+That is an alternative approach to _crafting_ cache keys.

 If you have a limited number of places in your application where you update access control, you can invalidate policies cache manually.
 If your cache store supports `delete_matched` command (deleting keys using a wildcard), you can try the following: